NawaMan/FunctionalJ/docs/functions.md

 # Functions
-Functions are, unsurprisingly, essential of functional programming.
+Functions are, obviously, essential to functional programming.
 FunctionalJ provides more function types as well as many way to use them.

 FunctionalJ expands the function-representing objects to 6 parameters (`Func1`, ... `Func6`)
   and up to 3 parameters for no-return-value ones (`FuncUnit1`, ... `FuncUnit3`).

-Since functions are functional interfaces, Java 8 method reference can be used to create function.
+Since functions are functional interfaces, Java 8 method references can be used to create function.

 ```java
     public int toInt(String str) {